Reiki for the Chronic Pain Epidemic

 Chronic pain is often described as “burning,” “shooting,” “electrical,” or “aching,” and it can be accompanied by stiffness, soreness, tightness, and discomfort.
 Over time, it can lead to fatigue, moodiness, or sleeplessness.
 The source of a sufferer’s chronic pain can be difficult to pinpoint, since a variety of diseases may contribute.
 It may linger from an old injury, accompany the natural aging process, or even come from poor posture.

-Pain Medications Are Only Part of the Solution
+Pain Medications Are Part of the Solution

 Pain Relief Alternatives

 Moving around more is the last thing that many chronic pain sufferers would think to do.
 Despite sounding counter-intuitive, consistent exercise is one of the most effective ways to prevent chronic pain, regardless of age.
 A Norwegian study from 2011 looked at 46,533 adults and found that the incidence of chronic pain among young and middle-aged individuals who exercised was 10-12% lower.
 Exercisers who were 65 years of age or older showed even better results.
+So starting an exercise plan under the instruction of your physician may help prevent some forms of chronic pain later on.

 The Chinese method of acupuncture may also help.
 A study from Memorial Sloan-Kettering Cancer Institute in New York, as well as other studies from 2009 and 2010, found that real acupuncture is more effective at relieving pain than no acupuncture or “sham” acupuncture.
 This finding seems to rule out the placebo effect that many cite when discussing acupuncture.
 Some researchers think acupuncture provides relief by reorganizing nerve pathways and releasing adenosine, which is one of the body’s natural painkillers.